liz-arzamazov/exersice/README.md

 npm install
 ```

-Run the script the setup a new Database:
+Run the script the setup a new database:

 ```
 npm run prep